Russell Barr Williamson

 The Anthony and Caroline Isermann House, designed by Williamson.

 The Frank and Jane Isermann House, designed by Williamson.

 Russell Barr Williamson (May 2, 1893 - October 3, 1964) was an American architect.
 He designed over 150 buildings, mostly in Wisconsin, and including the NRHP-listed Eagles Club in Milwaukee, the Avalon Atmospheric theatre in Bay View, the NRHP-listed Anthony and Caroline Isermann House and Frank and Jane Isermann House in Kenosha, and the NRHP-listed Dr. Thomas Robinson Bours House in Milwaukee.
+The Bours house is in the Newberry Boulevard Historic District.

 Life

 Williamson was born on May 2, 1893, in Royal Center, Indiana, and he grew up near Princeton, Kansas.
 He graduated from the Kansas State University and the School of the Art Institute of Chicago.

 Williamson worked as a draftsman and site supervisor for Frank Lloyd Wright from 1914 to 1917.
 It is sometimes reported that Williamson was a student of Wright, but that is incorrect.
-Williamson was hired by Wright after he graduated from architecture school and was paid a salary to do planning and production work as an employee of Wright's studio.
+Williamson was hired by Wright after he graduated from architecture school and was paid a salary to create drawings and interpret specifications as an employee of Wright's studio.
 When Wright left for Japan to work on the Imperial Hotel, Williamson was made construction supervisor for the Frederick C. Bogk House and the Munkwitz Apartments in Milwaukee, Wisconsin.
 From 1914 to 1917, Williamson was tasked by Wright with applying standards to Wright's American System-Built Homes (ASBH) concept, though like Wright, he did not talk about the ASBH program after it ended.